Worldchanger

 Worldchanger is the second album by Jørn Lande's solo project Jorn, released in 2001.
 It features a mix of tracks that represent different genres including hard rock, progressive rock, doom metal and power metal.

+In a review for Metal Express Radio, Frode Johnsrud wrote that "Jorn’s voice is similar to sex – you just can’t get enough of it."

 Track listing

 All songs written by Jørn Lande and Tore Moren except where noted.